 Australia’s marine wildlife faces an imminent and devastating threat from the deadly H5N1 bird flu virus.

-With the virus detected on multiple sub-Antarctic islands, scientists warn that the virus could soon reach our shores, threatening iconic species like Australian sea lions, penguins and pelicans.
+With the virus recently confirmed to have reached Heard Island in Australia’s sub-Antarctic islands, scientists warn that the virus could soon reach mainland Australia, threatening iconic species like Australian sea lions, penguins, pelicans, and other endemic wildlife.

 Species like the endangered Australian sea lion, with only 12,000 individuals remaining, are found nowhere else.
 A bird flu outbreak could cause mass mortalities, potentially pushing this species to extinction.